What-Comes-Next-LLC/wcn-thecatalyst/docs/authtransitionTechDebt.md

 - ✅ `user_profiles` table is created and in use
 - ✅ Admin approval flow is updated to use Supabase
 - ✅ Onboarding flow is updated to use Supabase
+- ✅ Supabase storage integration for file uploads is implemented

 ## Technical Debt Items